50+ Incredible NFT Statistics (2022)

 The October 2020 total doubles to 332 in December 2020.
 And increased by over 2x to 688 in March 2021.

-The number of new artists has also steadily grown from six in June 2020 to a recorded peak of 60 in March of this year.
+The number of new artists has also steadily grown from six in June 2020 to 418 as of September 2021.

-That’s all for our list of statistics about the NFT space.
+That’s all for our list of statistics covering the current NFT space.

-One thread that ties many of these stats together is the fact that NFTs largely appeal to the younger generation.
+One thread that ties many of these stats together is the fact that NFTs largely appeal to younger generations.
 Which also bodes well for future growth.